-A frequently asked question about MySQL replication is “how do I know whether my slave is identical to the master?”
-Until recently there hasn’t been a good way to know, but now you can compare all the data in your master to the data in the slaves and get a reliable yes-or-no answer.
+A frequently asked question about MySQL replication is “how do I know whether my replica is identical to the master?”
+Until recently there hasn’t been a good way to know, but now you can compare all the data in your master to the data in the replicas and get a reliable yes-or-no answer.
 And you can do this online, efficiently, across many servers simultaneously.
 Read on to find out how.

 Checksum your data

 The best way I know to find out whether two servers are the same is to compare every table, and the best way I know to do that is to checksum every table.
 If the checksums match, it’s a pretty strong guarantee the tables are identical, and checksums are only a few dozen bytes of network traffic no matter how large the tables are.
 There are built-in checksums for MyISAM, but you can use cryptographic hash functions for other storage engines.
 MySQL Table Checksum makes this process simple and efficient with fast, parallel checksums across many servers at once.

 For a strong guarantee of consistency, you need to checksum your tables at the same point in the replication sequence.
 One way to do this is to lock the table on the master and wait on the replicas until they reach the master’s position, checksum everything, and then unlock on the master.

 This can be expensive in terms of blocking updates on that table on the master, so I prefer to take a low-fidelity checksum to begin with, and then come back and re-examine any tables that look suspicious.

 Here’s how I verify all my replicas are in sync with the master: